mayu-live/framework/klenod-plan.md

   context, imports, slots, class names, whitespace, event callbacks, and source maps.
 Fixed development-provider error formatting to use the collected graph's module map rather than the context object.
+- 2026-09-06: Confirmed that normal development and production environments carry only Klenod providers; legacy `modules` and router state remain solely for the later removal milestone.

 - 2026-09-05: Migration plan created; implementation not started.
 - 2026-09-06: Added Klenod ImagePlugin inline placeholder support (16px WebP is